November 2015 Paris attacks: Restaurant shootings and bombing

 The first shootings occurred around 21:25 on the rue Bichat and the rue Alibert, near the Canal Saint-Martin in the 10th arrondissement.
-The three Belgian-Moroccan attackers including ringleader Abdelhamid Abaaoud, Brahim Abdeslam & Chakib Akrouh emerged from a rental SEAT León, before killing the driver of a car in front of them, and then proceeding to shoot at people outside Le Carillon, a café and bar.
+The three Belgian-Moroccan attackers, including ringleader Abdelhamid Abaaoud, Brahim Abdeslam and Chakib Akrouh emerged from a rental SEAT León before killing the driver of a car in front of them and then proceeding to shoot at people outside Le Carillon, a café and bar.
 Next, they crossed the rue Bichat and shot people inside the restaurant Le Petit Cambodge.
 According to French police, an eyewitness said one of the gunmen shouted "Allahu Akbar".
 A total of thirteen people were killed at these locations, and ten others were critically injured.
 Afterwards, the assailants fled in the SEAT León.
 Doctors and nurses from the nearby Hôpital Saint-Louis were in Le Carillon when the attacks happened and supplied emergency assistance to the wounded.

 At 21:32, the attackers arrived outside Café Bonne Bière, located close to the terrace of the Italian restaurant La Casa Nostra, on the rue de la Fontaine-au-Roi.
 There, they shouted "Allahu Akbar" again and opened fire on revelers.
-The Paris prosecutor said five people were killed and eight others were injured.
+The Paris prosecutor said five people were killed, and eight others were injured.
 An eyewitness reported seeing a gunman firing short bursts.
 The assailants then fled again in the SEAT León.

 At 21:36, the assailants arrived at the restaurant La Belle Équipe on the rue de Charonne in the 11th arrondissement.
-There, they fired for several minutes at the outdoor terrace, before returning to the SEAT León and driving away.
+They fired for several minutes at the outdoor terrace, before returning to the SEAT León and driving away.
 Twenty-one people were killed, and seven others were left in critical condition.
 Many of the deceased victims at the targeted restaurants and cafés had been sitting on the outdoor terraces when they were shot.

-At 21:40, Brahim Abdeslam was dropped off by Abaaoud & Akrouh at the boulevard Voltaire in the 11th arrondissement, near the place de la Nation.
+At 21:40, Brahim Abdeslam was dropped off at the boulevard Voltaire in the 11th arrondissement, near the place de la Nation.
 He sat down at the interior terrace of the Comptoir Voltaire café, wearing a hooded jacket over several layers of clothing.
 After placing an order, he smiled at patrons and apologised for interrupting their dinner.
-Finally, Abdeslam detonated his explosive vest, killing himself and injuring fifteen people, one of them seriously.
+Finally, he detonated his explosive vest, killing himself and injuring fifteen people, one of them seriously.